-Are you or your child a member of a federally-recognized American Indian or Native Alaskan tribe?
+Is your child a member of a federally-recognized American Indian or Native Alaskan tribe?
 If so, you will not have to pay a premium for your child's health care coverage.
-In addition, you have the option to receive care from Indian Health Care Providers (IHCP), and Home State Health will cover those services.

-To stop owing a premium, send a copy of the proof of your child's tribal membership to the Participant Services Unit by mail, fax or email.
+To stop owing a premium, send a copy of the proof of your child's tribal membership to the Constituent Services Unit by mail, fax, or email.
 Be sure to include your child's MO HealthNet identification card number.
-You may call the Participant Services Unit at 1-800-392-2161 if you have questions about your premium.
+You may call the Constituent Services Unit at 1-800-392-2161 if you have questions about your premium.